icdevs/Icdevs_mainsite/_posts/2023-01-09-46-Candy Library Updates.md

 ## Bounty Details

-* Bounty Amount: $25 USD of ICP at award date per entry + $75 USD of ICP per entry when bounty is completed via gitcoin.
+* Bounty Amount: $2,000 USD of ICP at award date.
+* ICDevs.org Bounty Acceleration: For each 1 ICP sent to ece0c010e460e7a3094f207c984b37d961387186f45bfcec06be228330a62306, ICDevs.org will add  .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives.
 * Project Type: Individual
-* Opened: 02/01/2023
+* Opened: 01/09/2023
-* Time Commitment: Less than a day
+* Time Commitment: Weeks
-* Project Type: Admin
+* Project Type: Library
-* Experience Type: Beginner - Gitcoin;
+* Experience Type: Intermediate - Motoko; Intermediate - Rust; Intermediate - JS;

 ## Description

-The assigned admin will be paid $25/bounty to enter the open bounty in to gitcoin in an attractive and informational format.
-The assigned admin will receive an additional $75/bounty if the item is accepted and executed via gitcoin.
+Candy Library provides an extensible set of types for the basic motoko types.

+You will update https://github.com/icdevs/candy_library with documentation and examples for each function in the library.

+The 2.0 branch needs to be deleted.

+The library needs to be set up for Vessel and Mops.

+Add missing conversion types.

+Update the Buffer Implementation to the latest base library.

+This bounty gives the opportunity to

+* learn about Motoko
-* learn about gitcoin
+* learn about Candy Library
-* connect with the ethereum and IC communities

 ## To apply for this bounty you should:

+* Include links to previous work writing tutorials and any other open-source contributions(ie. your github).
 * Include a brief overview of how you will complete the task.
 This can include things like which dependencies you will use, how you will make it self-contained, the sacrifices you would have to make to achieve that, or how you will make it simple.
 Anything that can convince us you are taking a thoughtful and expert approach to this design.
+* Give an estimated timeline on completing the task.
 * Post your application text to the Bounty Thread

 ## Selection Process